kevinpapst/AdminLTEBundle/Resources/docs/navbar_messages.md

 }
 ```

+The bundle provides the `MessageModel` as a ready to use implementation of the `MessageInterface`.

 ## Event Listener

 Next, you will need to create an EventListener to work with the `MessageListEvent`.
 ```php
 <?php